am0032/Real-Time-ML-Classification-of-Time-Series/README.md

 ## Using-Python
-1) Download the Python main file.
+1) Download the Python main file and Arduino file.

 2) Install Python from - https://www.python.org/downloads/
     Tick the button saying add Python to path in the installation window for Python installation.